 This Marrakech travel guide wouldn’t be complete without a few tips and tricks!

 Never follow someone when you are lost in the medina!
-They will help you to find you way and ask you 20 or 30$!
+They will help you to find your way and ask you 20 or 30$!
 Usually, they are also trying to bring you to their friend’s shops to make you buy something.
-You can upload the “maps me” application (App Store and Android to find your way without the internet.
+You can upload the “maps me” application to find your way without the internet.
 Indeed, it’s an offline application.

 Also, you should avoid eating meat in the country, the meat is not so fresh there and there are many vegetarian options in the restaurants.